 Set alpha and beta to: alpha = 0.05 and beta = 0.10

-Q1 = 20% of patients initially request referral
+Q1 = 20% of patients initially receive referral

-Q2 = 80% of patients do not initially request referral
+Q2 = 80% of patients do not initially receive referral

 Sample size = 13 (Q1) + 53 (Q2) = 66 subjects

-We estimate that 66 participants with full data would provide an 90% power to detect a delay of 7 days or more for women whose initial request for an abortion did not result in a direct referral to an abortion clinic, assuming that 20% of patients initially request an abortion referral.
+We estimate that 66 participants with full data would provide 90% power to detect a delay of 7 days or more for women whose initial request for an abortion did not result in a direct referral to an abortion clinic, assuming that 20% of patients initially receive an abortion referral.
 We plan to perform a multivariate analysis to better control for confounders, therefore we will plan to enroll double the number initially calculated in anticipation of this analysis.
-Data analysis will be performed with STATA using t-tests.
+Data analysis will be performed with STATA using t-tests and linear regression.

 Data Collection and Management